oqolarte/oblong/content/project/site.md

 I don't remember how mine looked, but I'm sure it's basic, with broken links hither and thither.

 More than a decade later, here I am, building one again.
-At least I retained the important bits on how HTML works, and I'm not starting from zero.
+At least I retained the important bits on how HTML works, so I'm not starting from zero.

 I'd like to say that I dedicate this to my former self, who couldn't seem to grasp the importance of web design.
 Even today, I can only rely on Hugo, a working knowledge in HTML and CSS, and a little bit of patience to set everything up.